ampproject/amphtml/ads/README.md

 ### Methods available to the ad.

 - `window.context.noContentAvailable` is a function that the ad system can call if the ad slot was not filled.
-The container page will then react by showing placeholder content or collapsing the ad if allowed by AMP resizing rules.
+The container page will then react by showing fallback content or collapsing the ad if allowed by AMP resizing rules.
 - `window.context.reportRenderedEntityIdentifier` MUST be called by ads, when they know information about which creative was rendered into a particular ad frame and should contain information to allow identifying the creative.
 Consider including a small string identifying the ad network.
 This is used by AMP for reporting purposes.
 The value MUST NOT contain user data or personal identifiable information.

 ### Ad viewability